-Note that the project demonstrations will be held on 16 and 17 November 2017 during in-class time (6:30 to 8:30 pm) and cannot be done later.
+Note that the project demonstrations will be held on 15 Nov 2019 during the last CS5248 class (6:30 pm to 8:30 pm) and cannot be done later.

-Grading Policy (50 full marks)
+Grading Policy (40 full marks)

-Project Demonstration (30 marks).
-You will present your project in class in November 2017.
-You will have approximately 20 minutes to demo your project.
-The demo should include (1) recording a video from your mobile app (3 marks), (2) segmenting the video on-the-fly or post recording (2 marks), (3) uploading the segmented video from your mobile app (2 marks), (4) resuming a failed upload from the same point where the network error occured (3 marks), (5) playing the uploaded video from an Apple mobile or desktop browser or any other HLS client (5 marks), and (6) displaying the playlist and playing a video from it on your mobile DASH player while dynamically adapting to network conditions (10 marks).
+- 1. Project Demonstration (25 marks).
+You will present your project in class on the last module day (15 November 2019).
+You will have approximately 25 minutes to demo your project.
+The demo should include (1) segmenting the source video (5 marks), (2) playing the uploaded video from desktop browser (5 marks), and (3) displaying the playlist and playing a video from it on your dash.js player while dynamically adapting to network conditions (10 marks).
 Note that we will have a setup whereby we will synthetically vary the network bandwidth available to your DASH client.
-(7) demonstrating a live video streaming session over DASH (5 marks).

-- 2. Project Source Code (5 marks).
+(4) demonstrating a VoD streaming session over DASH (5 marks). - 2.
+Project Source Code (5 marks).
 We will examine your code.
-Criteria are, for example, how well it is documented, how well it is understandable, how robust it is (i.e., can it process all relevant input files), etc. We will also check whether your MPD can pass the MPEG-DASH MPD validator (see http://www-itec.uni-klu.ac.at/dash/?page_id=605). - 3.
-Project Report (15 marks).
+Criteria are, for example, how well it is documented, how well it is understandable, how robust it is (i.e., can it process all relevant input files), etc. We will also check whether your MPD can pass the MPEG-DASH MPD validator (see https://conformance.dashif.org/). - 3.
+Project Report (10 marks).
 Your write-up should be similar to a standard research survey paper.
 Please use a research paper template such as the ones from ACM or IEEE.
 For equations, please use math notations, not source code variables.
 Please include (at least) the following sections: - a) Abstract (an overview of what the project includes) - b) Introduction and motivation for your project work (your specific design and implementation choices) - c) Describe some of the work that your implementation is related to.
 This does not have to be a complete survey of related work, just the most relevant techniques to your project.
 Include some references.
 Avoid using web links as references. - d) Description of your implementation, i.e., details on what you did, any difficulties encountered, any special features or functionalities that you implemented, etc. - e) Results, comparison and discussion, i.e., what should we learn from this and what could possibly be further improved.
 Do you have some experimental results? i.e., did you measure the latency or bandwidth adaptation? - f) Other research directions regarding lowering end-to-end delays for MPEG-DASH streaming - g) Conclusions - h) References